filecoin-project/specs/expected-consensus.md

 - At round N, the miner will draw the smallest ticket from the Tipset at round N-K, with K the randomness lookback parameter.
 - The miner will use this ticket as input to a VRF (Verifiable Random Function), thereby ensuring secrecy: no other participant can generate this output without the miner's private key.
 - The miner will compare the output to their power fraction from round N-L, with L the committee lookback parameter.
-If it is smaller, they have won and can mine a block inserting this winning ticket in the `ElectionProofs` array in the block produced at round N. Else they wait to hear of another block generated in this round.
+If it is smaller, they have won and can mine a block inserting this winning `ElectionProof` in the block header for the block produced at round N. Else they wait to hear of another block generated in this round.

 We have at round N: